nuchs/TehSqls/ReadMe.md

 `$ docker-compose up -d`

-`$ sqlcmd -S localhost,1433 -U SA -P "A_Bad_Password" -d TestDb -Q 'SELECT s.Count, p.Name, p.Colour FROM Products p JOIN Stock s ON p.Id = s.ProductId'`
+`$ sqlcmd -S localhost,1433 -U SA -P "A_Bad_Password" -d TestDb -Q 'EXEC Report'`

+## Secure Container

+Run in the secure script, this will change the password for the SA users and create two database users; a service user which can interact with the data and a update user which is used to manage the schema.

+`$ sqlcmd -S localhost,1433 -U SA -P "A_Bad_Password" -i Scripts/Secure.sql`

 ## Todo
-* Change the password (how to make this persist?)
 * TLS
-* logon for db
 * Patching schema
+* Encryption
+* Audit